Please be reminded that you may need to meet different deadlines when applying to this program:

 Students are advised to read the online guide under “Before Applying” on modules selection and application before applying for the exchange at NUS.

-- Fall 2019: For Princeton students joining this program, there is an Orientation beginning on August 5.
+- Fall 2021: For Princeton students joining this program, there is an Orientation beginning in early August.
 Although Princeton students are encouraged to take part in the full Orientation program, students with documented academic conflicts are allowed to join the program by the first day of classes (and they will have to make up for the missed orientation information).